A precolouring extension of Vizing's theorem: Proofs

 Note that $x_p$ is at distance between $2$ and $5$ from $e$.
 It thus follows from the first claim that this new choice of $M'$ and $\varphi$ does not append $f_pw^u_te^u_t\dots$ to the path $P_v^{M',\varphi}$.
 So under this new choice, there is no even index $t$ at which either of the path vertices $w^u_t$ or $w^v_t$ is at distance at least $3$ from $e$.
 On the other hand, we could have appended $f_p$ to another path $P_w^{M',\varphi}$, but we are then guaranteed by the distance condition on $M$ that in the old choice there was already an even index $t$ for which $w^w_t$ has at distance at least $3$ from its corresponding edge in $M$.
 So our new choice contradicts the minimality of $\gamma$.

 This completes the proof of the claim.

 This claim implies that for all $i\in[\Delta+\mu-1]$ all edges of $A_i^{M',\varphi}$ are within distance $3$ of an edge of $M_i$.
-So by the distance condition on $M$ the subgraphs induced by $A_i^{M',\varphi}$, $i\in[\Delta+\mu-1]$, are disconnected from one another and from $M_{\Delta+\mu}$, so this completes the proof. \end{proof}
+So by the distance condition on $M$ the subgraphs induced by $A_i^{M',\varphi}$, $1\leq i\leq \Delta+\mu-1$, are disconnected from one another and from $M_{\Delta+\mu}$, so this completes the proof. \end{proof}

-From the last line of the proof, we see that we could slightly relax the condition in Theorem~\ref{thm:main} on the precoloured matching by instead having that $M$ is a disjoint union of matchings $M'$ and $M''$, where $M'$ has minimum distance at least $9$ and is arbitrarily precoloured from $[\Delta+\mu-1]$, $M''$ is precoloured $\Delta+\mu-1$, and the minimum distance between an edge in $M'$ and an edge in $M''$ is at least $4$.
+From our proof we see that we could slightly relax the condition in Theorem~\ref{thm:main} on the precoloured matching.
+Indeed, we could demand that $M$ is a disjoint union of matchings $M'$ and $M''$, where $M'$ has minimum distance at least $9$ and is arbitrarily precoloured from $[\Delta+\mu-1]$, $M''$ is precoloured $\Delta+\mu-1$, and the minimum distance between an edge in $M'$ and an edge in $M''$ is at least $4$.

 The proof of Theorem~\ref{thm:c5free} is conceptually the same as that of Theorem~\ref{thm:main}, but simpler.

 \begin{proof}[Proof of Theorem~\ref{thm:c5free}] Just as before, let $\Phi : M \to \mathcal{K}$ be the precolouring on $M$.
 Let $\alpha$ be the cardinality of a smallest matching $M' \supseteq M$ such that there exists a proper $(\Delta+\mu-1)$-edge-colouring of $G\setminus M'$.
 Theorem~\ref{thm:BeFo} certifies that $\alpha$ is well defined.